Owen Dixon: Early life and education

-Dixon was born in Hawthorn in suburban Melbourne in 1886.
-His father, JW Dixon, was a barrister and subsequently a solicitor.
-He attended Hawthorn College and later the University of Melbourne, graduating with an Arts degree in 1907.
+Dixon attended Hawthorn College where he was a prize-winning student.
+He went on to the University of Melbourne, graduating Bachelor of Arts in 1906 and Bachelor of Laws in 1908.
 During this time, he developed his lifelong love of the classics from his classical philology professor, Thomas George Tucker.
 He was also influenced by professor of law, William Harrison Moore.
-His B.A. became an M.A., as was the custom then, a year later upon the payment of a small fee.
-He then studied law at Melbourne Law School and was awarded a Bachelor of Laws in 1908.